-Good marketing automation takes into account the evolving needs of your leads, and the behaviors and interactions they have with you across all of your marketing channels.
+Good marketing automation takes into account the evolving needs of your leads, and the behaviors and interactions they have with you across all of your marketing channels. not just email.
 Using behavioral inputs from multiple channels such as social clicks, viewing a pricing page or consuming a particular piece of content gives marketers the context they need to fully understand a lead’s challenges and how to guide them down the funnel.
 The most effective marketing automation not only collects data from multiple channels, but uses those various channels to send their marketing messages as well.
 That means the success of your campaign relies less on the email, and fully utilizes the various channels that influence a buyer’s decision.

 If you’re producing effective inbound marketing content, you’re generating a steady flow of new, organic leads, and you’re ready to scale your successful efforts, chances are it’s time to focus your efforts on a marketing automation strategy that will nurture those quality leads into paying customers.
 Below are some good questions to ask yourself when deciding if marketing automation is the right move for your business.

 These are all good signs that marketing automation (when done right) could work for your business.
 The key here is understanding that marketing automation does not do marketing for you, but can help scale your successful efforts.